+This course will take place online via Desire2Learn (D2L/Brightspace).
+This course will occur asynchronously.
+This means that there are no "real-time" or "live" lectures.
+Rather, students will complete the material for each module on their own time (example: complete the readings, listen to lectures, etc.).
+Students will have access to audio lectures recorded by the instructor for each unit.
 Although I will regularly provide reminders, students are expected to keep themselves on track with completing required content for each module.
-There is also an expectation that students will reach out to the instructor or TA if they have questions about the course content.
-We are available to help you with the course content throughout the semester, so please reach out to me or our TA.
+There is also an expectation that students will reach out to the instructor if they have questions about the course content.
+Even though this course is taught asynchronously, we are available to help you with the course content throughout the semester, so please reach out to me or our TA.